Drbenzene/AirBnB_clone/README.md

 - How to serialize and deserialize a Class
 - How to write and read a JSON file
 - How to manage datetime
-- What is an UUID
+- What is an 'UUID'
 - What is *args and how to use it
 - What is **kwargs and how to use it
 - How to handle named arguments in a function

 ### Commandline Interpreter
 * Starting the Commandline Interpreter

-- The Commandline Interpreter can be started by executing the command ./console.py.
+The Commandline Interpreter can be started by executing the command ./console.py.
 The console can create, destroy, and update objects.
 Type help within the console to get a list of command options and its function.

 Example: